Dev-Pranto/medical-ai-agent/README.md

 ## Usage

 1. Open the web application
+2. Upload your medical CSV files through the sidebar
-2. Ask questions in the chat interface such as:
+3. Ask questions in the chat interface such as:
    - "What is the average age of heart disease patients?"
    - "What are the symptoms of diabetes?"
    - "Show me statistics about cancer cases"
-3. The AI will automatically determine whether to use the medical datasets or web search
+4. The AI will automatically determine whether to use the medical datasets or web search

 ## Project Structure

 - `app.py`: Streamlit web application
 - `medical_agent.py`: Core AI agent with Gemini integration
-- `data/`: Directory for medical datasets (CSV files)
-- `databases/`: Directory for SQLite databases (created automatically)
 - `requirements.txt`: Python dependencies